 Located around 3.5 hours drive South West of London is Poole Harbour, one of the most well-known spots for kitesurfing in the UK.
-Once you’ve completed lessons at Camber and are an advanced rider, Poole is a good spot for those of you based in the South West.
-Before going into any detail about Poole, the most important thing to know is that you require a permit to kite here (and spot checks are regularly carried out!).
+There can be many hazards and things to be aware of if you intend to kite here, with many accidents in the past so caution must be used.
+Before going into any of them, the most important thing to know is that you require a permit to kite here (and spot checks are regularly carried out!).
 You can get your permit from Poole Harbour Commissioners.

 The biggest pro for Poole Harbour is that it can be ridden in any tidal state and the water is almost always quite shallow which is attractive for beginners.
 There are local amenities and Bournemouth, the nearby city offers accommodation at a reasonable price and entertainment other than watersports.

 The cons are the general lack of wind the harbour attracts and the restriction to some of the best wind directions the UK receives.
 Unlike many south coast kitesurf spots, Poole Harbour doesn’t get any thermal winds (sea breeze), which during the summer is the savour of most kite schools as they are ideal to teach on and can be relied on 90% of the time from May to October.
 At the same time the objects or headlands that surround the harbour cause the wind to be very gusty and difficult to use.
 The water also gets very busy, which for a small area can be very daunting and cause collisions.

 In many experienced riders opinions, Poole Harbour is a location which has a big name and attract many kitesurfers, but actually there are far better places to both learn kitesurfing and ride along the south coast and even within quite close proximity.
 This doesn’t mean to say that Poole Harbour isn’t worth a visit, but certainly explore alternatives as well.